xenshreyas/Monstermon/README.md

 ### <span style="color:Beige"> Monster Battling </span>

 <div style="text-align: justify">
-<p>In Monstermon, monsters come in three different types: fire, water, and plant.
+<p>In Monstermon, monsters come in three different types: fire, water, and grass.
 Each monster has a base damage of 50, which is then multiplied by a type-specific multiplier during battle.
 If a monster has a type advantage over its opponent, its damage multiplier is increased to 1.5, while a type disadvantage results in a multiplier of 0.5.
 This creates an exciting and strategic element to the battles, as players must consider the types of their monsters and their opponents' to maximize their damage. </p>
 </div>
 <div style="text-align: left">
 <p> Type advantages and disadvantages in Monstermon are calculated using the following system: </p>